gofractally/psibase/doc/transaction_execution.md

 ## System Context

-A system_context provides access to the shared_db, a wasm_cache (a cache of compiled wasms), and some execution memory.
+A system_context provides access to the SharedDatabase, a wasm_cache (a cache of compiled wasms), and some execution memory.

 ## Block Context

-A thread creates a block_context when it’s either producing or replaying a block, and passes a reference to the system_context to it.
+A thread creates a BlockContext when it’s either producing or replaying a block, and passes a reference to the system_context to it.
 A block context also contains the database.

-For example, a producing node would be creating block_contexts at the block interval, and then when a transaction is received, the node would call push_transaction on it.
+For example, a producing node would be creating block_contexts at the block interval, and then when a transaction is received, the node would call pushTransaction on it.

-In push_transaction, a block context will create a transaction_context for the signed transaction, passing in a reference to itself, and call execute_transaction on it.
+In pushTransaction, a block context will create a transaction_context for the signed transaction, passing in a reference to itself, and call execute_transaction on it.

 At the end of the block_contexts life, it’s either committed, or destroyed.